NourisGr/Website_Project/README.md

     -Correction for links.
     -When user is logout ShoppingCart button disapear.
 05/06/2022
-    -Login input moved to navbar
+    -Login input moved to navbar.
-    -Logout button moved to navbar
+    -Logout button moved to navbar.
+06/06/2022
+    -Insert Users and password to the database from php.
+    -Create login page link and link it with registare page.
+    -Moved session User to login page.